rahulshettyv/TaskLock/README.md

 ```

 ## Why TaskLock?
-TaskLock is built for modern distributed systems, offering a robust and developer-friendly API to ensure reliable task execution with minimal overhead.
+TaskLock is built for modern distributed systems, offering a robust and developer-friendly methods to ensure reliable task execution with minimal overhead.

 Contribute, star, and follow the project for updates! 🚀